Find information on important resources and make connections.

 Obtain Driver’s License/State ID – must have birth certificate, Social Security #, proof of residency, or naturalization papers if applicable.

-Five Rivers Healthy Start supplies diapers for the Montgomery County Diaper Bank.
+Five Rivers Healthy Start supplies diapers to our patients from the Montgomery County Diaper Bank.
 Five Rivers Health Centers and partner agencies on the Community Action Network have access to provide diapers to their patients in need.
-For more information, call.
+For more information, call 937-281-6592.
+Non-Five Rivers patients need to access diapers via another agency (WIC, DMC Public Health, Catholic Social Services).